AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Pedigree file
 ^^^^^^^^^^^^^

 The pedigree file should have three columns, individual, father, and mother.
 It should be separated with space or comma with for missing parents coded as 0.
 No header line should be included in the pedigree file.
 Both numeric and alphanumeric formats are acceptable.
 The pedigree does not have to be sorted in any way as the program automatically does this.
+The pedigree file should not have a header line.

 Genotype file
 ^^^^^^^^^^^^^